HikkaV/DS-ML-Courses/docs/assignment1_unsup_ml.rst

 A disadvantage of the algorithm is that the one needs to set the number of clusters (k) mannually.
 However there is a technique called "elbow" method which can give an insight about the best number of clusters for your data.

-.. note:: You will get to know about "elbow" method in todays assignment.
+.. note:: You will get to know about "elbow" method in today's assignment.

 Understanding DBSCAN
 ====================